TheKingEagle/GoLive/README.md

 # GoLive
 A Twitch integration module for your discord bot.
 Designed for RMSoftware.ModularBOT

+# NOTICE OF ARCHIVE
+This module is not maintained since ModularBOT v2.0, and changes to the way discord handles presence.

 ### Source Code
 **Users who want to build from source will need to reference the RMSoftwareModularBot project.**